Naumanulhaq/machine-learning-projects/02_Logistic_Regression/README.md

 | With binary `sex` encoding | Accuracy improved |

 **Insight**:
 The model learned that **female passengers** had a higher survival rate, improving accuracy when the `Sex` column was properly encoded.
-This mirrors historical data where women were prioritized during evacuation.

 ---